-The Digital Media And Technology Club is a club for 4th graders and a club for 5th graders.
+The Digital Media And Technology Club meets every other Tuesday mornings at 7:00 am.
+There is a club for 4th graders and a club for 5th graders.
 Miss Murrah is the sponsor of this club and she chooses the participants.